 Brightly colored changes in the color of your tongue may be caused by eating or drinking something that may have stained your tongue, such as soft drinks or candy.
 The bright colors can be alarming.
 Stains caused by soft drinks or candy will brush off or wear off.

 A buildup of food debris and bacteria on the tongue may make the tongue look thick or furry ("hairy tongue").
+A person with a hairy tongue often has severe bad breath (halitosis).
+Soreness is not usually present.
 Often the problems will go away if the surface of the tongue is brushed with a soft-bristled toothbrush.
 If your tongue problem is from some local irritation, such as tobacco use, removing the source of the irritation may clear up the tongue problem.
 Home treatment may be all that is needed.

 Other common causes of tongue problems include: